myllynen/aap-troubleshooting-guide/README.md

 possible job details to identify relevant nodes.

 On the command line `awx-manage list_instances` can be used to display AAP instances and topology.
-For details about automation mesh, use the `receptorctl` command.
+For details about automation mesh use the `receptorctl` command.
 For instance, to display basics about the current node and automation mesh setup and status use:

 ```
 receptorctl --socket /run/awx-receptor/receptor.sock
 ```

-On controller nodes the most relevant logs are typically in /var/log/tower.
+On controller nodes the most relevant logs are typically in _/var/log/tower_.

-On execution nodes the most relevant logs are probably /var/log/messages and in /var/log/receptor.
+On execution nodes the most relevant logs are probably _/var/log/messages_ and in _/var/log/receptor_.

 ## Additional Information